csc301-2023-fall/project-11-unicef-t/README.md

 Since Apache Superset is extremely tedious to set up either way, we have provided a `start_up` video under `/deliverables/D3` explaining how to launch Apache Superset using Docker after the inital Apache Superset Installation.

-To use our plug-in on Apache Superset, you can download our `mapbox-plugin` folder from this repository into your local machine.
-You can put the `mapbox-plugin` folder anywhere in your machine **EXCEPT** in the `superset/superset-frontend/plugins` folder.
+To use our plug-in on Apache Superset, you can download our `unicef-mapbox-plugin` folder from this repository into your local machine.
+You can put the `unicef-mapbox-plugin` folder anywhere in your machine **EXCEPT** in the `superset/superset-frontend/plugins` folder.
 Else it will cause an error and the plug-in will fail to execute.
 For more detailed instructions you can follow these steps:

-Setup: In the `mapbox-plugin` folder, run
+Setup: In the `unicef-mapbox-plugin` folder, run
 ```
 npm install
 ```